robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 - 3D printed housing

 ## Notes
-- The default screen refresh period is set to 30 min.
+- The default screen refresh period is set to 60 min.
 The controller is in deep sleep in between.
-This enables battery life for a couple of months on an 1000mAh 3.7V battery.
+This enables battery life for a couple of months using a 1000mAh 3.7V battery.

-- Recharge the battery via the USB plug.
+- Battery is charged via the USB plug.

 - This port was built using PlatformIO in VScode.